renatompf/poc_quarkus/README.md

 ```

 * Add (POST request) a person in the system:
-  * As to take the new person as in the body of the request
+  * Takes the new person as in the body of the request
 ```shell
 localhost:8080/person
 ```